mschray/SentimentAPIWrapper/README.md

 # SentimentAPIWrapper
 Azure Function Wrapper for Azure Cognitive Services Sentiment Service meant to make using Cognitive Services completely turnkey.
 See [the test client](https://github.com/mschray/Allie) for examples actually using the service.

-You need a local.setting.json file with the following content.
+You need to create (or have) a local.setting.json file in the root folder of the project with the following content.
 Note you'll need to supply the values for

 - COG_SERVICE_KEY (this will come from your Azure Cognitive Services Account
 - APPISNIGHTS_INSTRUCMENTATIONKEY (is you told Azure Functions you want one of these you get one,